FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 # Example Use Case

-The example use case starts two connectors with the edc-extension4aas.
+The example use case starts two connectors with the edc4aas extension.
 The first connector is a provider of an AAS model and the second connector is an example consumer which wants to retrieve data from the provider.

 The example has the following structure:

 - `configurations`: contains configuration files for the provider and consumer connector
-- `resources`: contains two example AAS files and an example config file for the used AAS service.
+- `resources`: contains two example AAS files ('demoAAS.json' and 'FestoDemoAAS.json') and an example config file ('exampleConfig.json') for the used AAS service.
 Additionally, there is a postman collection which can be used for requesting the consumer connector.
 - `build.gradle.kts`: build file for an EDC with the edc-extension4aas.
 Can be used as a launcher for a ready to use EDC. _Connectors can be started using the concept of "launchers", which are essentially compositions of Java modules defined as gradle build files._ - [EDC readme](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector#run-your-first-connector).
+- `dataspaceconnector-configuration.properties`: Debugging and quick testing of changes via `./gradlew run --debug-jvm` command
+- `docker-compose.yml`, `Dockerfile`: Docker files

 ## Getting Started